Scripps College: Margaret Fowler Garden

-Originally designed as a European medieval-style cloister garden to be located east of a proposed (but never built) chapel, the Margaret Fowler Garden is a walled garden located on the Scripps College Campus.
-The garden is laid out in two distinct sections: the western area contains a sculpture by Albert Stewart called "Eternal Primitive".
-The western area of the garden also contains a central pool and four walkways extending in the cardinal directions.
-The eastern end has a Mediterranean style tiled wall fountain and open flagstone area.
+Originally designed as a European medieval-style cloister garden east of a proposed (but never built) chapel, the Margaret Fowler Garden is a walled garden on the Scripps College campus.
+It is laid out in two distinct sections: the western area contains a sculpture by Albert Stewart, "Eternal Primitive", a central pool, and four walkways extending in the cardinal directions.
+The eastern end has a Mediterranean-style tiled wall fountain and open flagstone area.
 Arcades run along the north and south sides of the garden.

 On the south wall of the Margaret Fowler Garden are murals by Alfredo Ramos Martínez.
-The college commissioned Martinez in 1945 to paint a mural (entitled "The Flower Vendors" on the south wall of the Fowler garden.
-Martínez sketched in the entire composition on the plaster wall and began working on several panels before dying unexpectedly on November 8, 1946, at the age of 72, leaving the mural unfinished.
+The college commissioned Martinez in 1945 to paint a mural, "The Flower Vendors", on the south wall of the Fowler garden.
+Martínez sketched the composition on the plaster wall and began working on several panels before dying unexpectedly on November 8, 1946, at age 72, leaving the mural unfinished.
 In 1994, a grant from the Getty Endowment allowed the mural to be conserved.